 Florida, like most states, has a specific set of requirements for Foreign Qualification: a state fee, an application process and a Certificate of Good Standing from Delaware.
 The Certificate of Good Standing can be no more than 90 days old.

-Florida also requires that you have a Registered Agent; the Registered Agent will be required to sign the application.
+The state also requires that you have a Florida Registered Agent which will be required to sign the application.
 A Director or officer will also have to sign the application on behalf of the corporation.
 The document Florida returns to you is called a Certificate of Authority.
 This document is often used to obtain a business license, open a bank account or file a DBA in Florida.

 Please keep in mind that applications and paperwork filed in Florida will be on the public record, unlike in Delaware.
 However, county filing and newspaper publication is not required, unless specifically mandated by the county of the Registered Agent.